Quasi-isotropic expansion for a two-fluid cosmological model containing radiation and string gas: Calculation of the metric, energy densities and velocities in the first non-trivial order of the quasi-isotropic expansion

 Finally for the traceless part of $c_{\alpha\beta}$ we obtain

 At small $t$ the expression (\ref{traceless}) behaves as

 At large values of $t$ it looks like

 Thus, the large-time asymptotic behaviour of the traceless ``anisotropic '' part of the metric is very different from the asymptotic behaviour of the trace of the metric $c$ (\ref{c-asymp-big}).
-The anisotropic part of the metric grows faster ( by logarithm $\ln bt$).

-To understand better such a behaviour of the anisotropic part of the metric, let us remember that at large values of $t$ the string gas dominate radiation.
+The anisotropic part of the metric grows faster ( by logarithm $\ln bt$). \end{wide} To understand better such a behaviour of the anisotropic part of the metric, let us remember that at large values of $t$ the string gas dominate radiation.
 One can make transition from the two-fluid case to one fluid-one, where only the string gas is present, considering the limit

 Substituting (\ref{limit-string}) into the expressions (\ref{trace-complete}) and (\ref{traceless}) one sees that while the limiting value of the trace part of the metric $c$ is regular, the coefficient $c_{\alpha\beta}$ diverges as $\ln bt$.
 It is quite natural because we know that first correction to the traceless part of the metric in the quasi-isotropic expansion diverges for the barotropic fluid with $w = -\frac13$ (see \cite{we} and the appendix).